adgatemedia/adgate-rewards-unity-sdk/README.md

 You can download an Example project from [SDK github page.](https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/download/v1.0.0/AdGateExampleProjectV1.0.0.unitypackage) In this project you would find some example code on how to use the SDK.

 ## Updating the SDK
-Please follow the same installation guide above but remember to Untick AdGate/Resources/Config/AdGateConfig.asset from being imported.
+Please follow the same installation guide above but remember to backup and restore AdGate/Resources/Config/AdGateConfig.asset.
 Otherwise, your config choice will be lost.
 Please also remember that if you made prior changes to the SDK code.
 It will be overwritten by the new code.